 Three of the Top Problematic Things to Eat:

-1. Artificial Coloring
+1. Artificial Coloring in Foods

 Food dyes are one of the most widely used and dangerous additives.
 While the European Union has recently placed regulations on labeling food dyes to inform consumers of the health risks, the United States has no such requirement.